Chnoblouch/banjo-docs/docs/source/meta.md

 # Metaprogramming

-Banjo provides access to compile-time features through the ``meta`` system.
+Banjo provides access to compile-time features through the `meta` system.
-Meta expressions and statements can be evaluated at compile-time, generating runtime runtime.
+Meta expressions and statements are evaluated at compile-time, generating runtime code.
-These constructs can only access compile-time values like ``const`` values or type information.
+These constructs can only access compile-time values like `const` values or type information.

-The size of a type can be accessed using ``meta.size(T)``.
+The size of a type can be accessed using `meta.size(T)`.

 ```banjo
 println(meta.size(i32));  # 4